cpkarma/GhostCrack-v2/README.md

 - **cPanel Domain Validation:** When checking cPanel, it also checks for valid main domains and saves the results.

 - **Alias Removed:** Removed alias "karma_" which means it will upload or create files without name "karma_" added.

-**GhostCrack v2** is a multi-functional penetration testing and automation tool, designed for rapid exploitation and validation of web services.

 **📝 List Format**